lmco/mcf/doc/appendix-A:-system-administration.md

 the docker container needs to be rebuilt and the previous build needs to be removed, use `--clean` to remove the previous docker build.

-### Docker Documentation
-MBEE can be run in a docker container.
-The docker functionality includes getting logs, cleaning, building, and running the docker container.

 You can find more on using docker with MBEE at the `/doc/index.html` route on a running MBEE server.